Top Oz Tours offers a great range of Florence tours and experiences. You can browse the options here.

 Over in the San Lorenzo district, an unexpected melange of awesome coffee, fabulous fare, and uber cool homewares are yours for the taking (well, purchasing) at La Menagere.
 You’ll love the crumbling-warehouse-chic vibe.

-For fine dining in traditional Tuscan style, Buca Mario (situated below street level in the cellars of Palazzo Niccolini) has been serving the discerning diners of Florence since 1886.
-This is the place to try the famous bistecca fiorentina (steak).
+For classic Tuscan fine dining, book a table at Buca Mario (situated below street level in the cellars of Palazzo Niccolini).
+It’s been serving the discerning diners of Florence since 1886, and is the place to try the famous bistecca fiorentina (steak).
 Your taste buds will bow down before you.

-Meanwhile, Michelin-starred Il Palagio, on the ground floor of the stunning Palazzo della Gherardesca at the Four Seasons, serves up regional cuisine with a contemporary twist in truly sublime surroundings.
-Think vaulted ceilings, chandeliers, and elegant old world glamour.
+Across town, Michelin-starred Il Palagio — on the ground floor of the stunning Palazzo della Gherardesca (Four Seasons Hotel) — serves up regional cuisine with a contemporary twist in truly sublime surroundings.
+Think vaulted ceilings, chandeliers, and elegant old-world glamour.

 Where to shop in Florence